 Search for lodging with in-room kitchens, such as Residence Inn.
 Also, many hotels and bed-and-breakfasts include the first meal of the day in their rates.

 If you decide to step out to grab a bite to eat, avoid the tip and extra add-ons — such as beverages and desserts — by ordering the food to go.
 Eat at your hotel room or make a picnic.

 Also, check with the reservation desk in the hotel lobby and look online for coupons.

 Amy Walters / Shutterstock.com

-We do this once a year, and the highlights of the trip typically include the evening cookouts, pool parties and competitions in the game room.
-What’s even better is that we usually save hundreds of dollars.
+We do this once a year, and the highlights of the trip typically include evening cookouts, pool parties and competitions in the game room.
+Even better, we usually save hundreds of dollars.

 To learn more, see “7 Tips to Save Hundreds on Vacation Home Rentals.”